FedML-AI/FedML/app/fediot/anomaly_detection_for_cybersecurity/README.md

 @article{Zhang2021FederatedLF,
-  title={Federated Learning for Internet of Things}, author={Tuo Zhang and Chaoyang He and Tian-Shya Ma and Mark Ma and Salman Avestimehr}, journal={Proceedings of the 19th ACM Conference on Embedded Networked Sensor Systems}, year={2021}
+  title={Federated Learning for Internet of Things}, author={Tuo Zhang and Chaoyang He and Tianhao Ma and Lei Gao and Mark Ma and Salman Avestimehr}, journal={Proceedings of the 19th ACM Conference on Embedded Networked Sensor Systems}, year={2021}
 }